cianyyz/vault-manager/README.md

-# Concentrated Liqduity Manager Vault Contract
+# Concentrated Liquidity Manager Vault Contract

 This program is not audited and not intended for mainnet use as is.
 Please read security issues.